Currently accepting new patients

 Additional Personal Injuries We Treat

 Accidents can happen at any time, and the injuries that result from these incidents can be both painful and disruptive to daily life.
-At Greater Austin Pain Center, we provide personalized treatment plans to help you recover from various injuries.
+At Greater Austin Pain Center, we provide personalized treatment plans to help you recover from various injuries, including those related to medical malpractice, such as surgical errors or diagnostic mistakes.
+Injuries may also result from defective products in product liability cases, where manufacturers may be held accountable.
 Here are some of the most common types of accidents and injuries we treat.

 Man working in a warehouse sitting down holding back in pain